 My job, my team’s job, is to report the facts, and we will continue doing so no matter what’s the cost.
 One should never worry about the cost of telling the truth if you have promised to tell the people’s story, and in Kashmir, that story is mainly of trauma, loss, and death.

 Recently, in an attempt to further choke on-the-ground journalism in Kashmir, the head of the local police revealed that media will no longer be allowed to cover firefights between Indian military and armed rebels.
-During these gunfights, which are mostly fought in dense residential areas, the Indian military has consistently engaged in abuses such as using human shields, plundering and blowing up homes, and murdering civilians.
+During these gunfights, which are mostly fought in dense residential areas, the Indian military has allegedly engaged in abuses such as using human shields, plundering and blowing up homes, and killing civilians.
 Calling it “distressful,” the Journalist Federation of Kashmir stated that this latest edict by the police was an “attack on press freedom and journalism.”
 Aliya Iftikhar, senior Asia researcher at the Committee to Protect Journalists (CPJ), seconded these concerns: “The government and police officials are trying to intimidate journalists into reporting only what the government wants them to.
 That is not how journalism works,” Iftikhar said.
 “Statements like these, especially when made by a police official, have a chilling effect on the media community.”
 When I asked her about the CPJ’s overall assessment of the Indian government’s attitude toward journalism in Kashmir, Iftikhar told me that the region’s journalists and independent media remain under an “existential threat.”

 The Indian state’s focus on controlling the narratives emanating from Kashmir also manifests itself in self-censorship.
 For fear of state persecution, Kashmiris often have to grudgingly censor certain expressions while replacing them with words that, to paraphrase George Orwell, choose the meaning rather than the other way around.
 Kashmiri journalists, writers, and poets frequently worry about the ambiguity of censorship.
 “There is no defined playbook, and the state keeps us in a constant state of confusion about what speech it considers problematic,” a college student said.
 “This results in an ever-increased form of self-censorship.”
 Imagine the turmoil of being a critical writer or poet amid this stifling of language.
 Despite risking their personal safety, one Kashmiri writer worried that “we are often unable to tell the story of Kashmir to the world the way we would really want to.”